mtakaki/CredentialStorageService-dw-hibernate/README.md

 [![Javadoc](https://javadoc-emblem.rhcloud.com/doc/com.github.mtakaki/CredentialStorageService-dw-hibernate/badge.svg)](http://www.javadoc.io/doc/com.github.mtakaki/CredentialStorageService-dw-hibernate)

 # CredentialStorageService-dw-hibernate
-A dropwizard module that overrides the existing [hibernate package](https://dropwizard.github.io/dropwizard/0.9.2/docs/manual/hibernate.html) and adds the following features:
+A [dropwizard](http://www.dropwizard.io) module that overrides the existing [hibernate package](https://dropwizard.github.io/dropwizard/0.9.2/docs/manual/hibernate.html) and adds the following features:

 - Automatically retrieves database credentials from [credential server](https://github.com/mtakaki/CredentialStorageService).
+    - Don't need to store the username and password in plain text in the configuration yaml file anymore.
-- Credentials can be rotated and the clients are updated automatically.
+- Credentials can be rotated and the clients are updated automatically **without downtime**.
-    - The settings update frequency is configurable.
+    - The update frequency is configurable and connection is rotated automatically.
+- Uses [dropwizard-hikaricp](https://github.com/mtakaki/dropwizard-hikaricp) instead of tomcat's connection pool.

 Dropwizard **0.9.2** is the current version supported.